8 Momentum equation

 \[ \begin{align} \sum_{i}T_{i, i} &= -3p + \left(2\mu + 3\lambda\right)\nabla\cdot\mathbf{v}\nonumber\\ \Rightarrow p &= -\frac{1}{3}T_{i, i} + \sum_{i}T_{i, i} + \left(\frac{2}{3}\mu + \lambda\right)\nabla\cdot\mathbf{v}. \end{align} \]

-From this, in contrast to the thermodynamic pressure, one can derive a average pressure
+From this, in contrast to the thermodynamic pressure, one can define an average pressure

 \[ \begin{align} \newoverline{p} \coloneqq -\frac{1}{3}T_{i, i} \end{align} \]